KYUSHU UNIVERSITYe教員ハンドブック

 In addition to payment for treatment when an insured person is ill or injured, the insurance system pays for high-value treatment costs, meal costs, labor and delivery costs, funeral costs, transportation costs, etc., as well as benefits for injury, birth and other costs associated with being off work.

-The Mutual Association makes additional payments to subsidize the legal minimum payments.
+The MEXT Mutual Aid Association makes additional payments to subsidize the legal minimum payments.

-Payments other than those for medical treatment (the remainder of the costs of treatment, part of which is paid for by the patient directly to the medical institution) are, in principle, made only on the request of the insured party.
+Payments other than those for medical treatment (the remainder of the costs of treatment, part of which is paid for by the patient directly to the medical institution) are, in principle, made only on the request of the members.

 ○Long-term payment projects